Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Introduction

 In this work, we extend the work of \citetalias{El-Badry2024OJAp_b}, focusing on the WD+MS binary population.
 We self-consistently forward-model the creation of the Gaia DR3 astrometric orbit sample, the selection of WD+MS binary candidates via the AMRF, and potential contamination of the sample from hierarchical triples, tuning the assumed underlying WD+MS binary population to match the final observed sample from \citet{Shahaf2024MNRAS}.
 In doing so, we constrain the occurrence rate and population demographics of WD+MS binaries.

 The rest of this paper is organized as follows: In Section \ref{sec:forward_model}, we summarize the steps taken by \citetalias{El-Badry2024OJAp_b} to create a mock Gaia NSS catalog and describe our addition of hierarchical triples to their model.
 In Section \ref{sec:amrf_sample}, we provide an overview of the triage technique employed by \citet{Shahaf2024MNRAS} to construct the observed sample of WD+MS binaries using orbital solutions from Gaia DR3.
 We also describe its application to our simulated binaries.
 In Section \ref{sec:e24_model}, we compare properties of the resulting mock sample of WD+MS binaries obtained using the original model from \citetalias{El-Badry2024OJAp_b} to those of the observed sample.
-Based on this, in Section \ref{sec:modifications}, we describe an improved model that better matches the data.
-In Section \ref{sec:results_modified}, we compare the model's predictions to data and discuss completeness fractions and the underlying parameter distributions of WD+MS binaries.
+Based on this, in Section \ref{sec:modifications}, we describe several modifications to the \citetalias{El-Badry2024OJAp_b} model and different models of the orbital evolution under MT to attempt to better match the data.
+In Section \ref{sec:results_modified}, we compare the models' predictions to data and discuss completeness fractions and the underlying parameter distributions of WD+MS binaries.
 Finally, we conclude in Section \ref{sec:conclusion}.